knqti/rstudio-vm/README.md

 ### Console Steps: Install R and  RStudio

 > Note: This guide used Ubuntu v.
 24.04.
-Be sure to check the official install instructions [here](https://posit.co/download/rstudio-server/) if you're on a different image/version.
+Be sure to check the [official install instructions](https://posit.co/download/rstudio-server/) if you're on a different image/version.

 Enter the following commands into the console.